0xarc-io/analytics-sdk/docs-site/docs/setup/initialize-js.md

 ### 4. Start tracking

-You are now ready to go!
 You now have two options for tracking events:

 1. You can utilise the [default configuration options](/tracking/automatic) for automatic tracking, or
 2. [Begin tracking events manually](/category/manual-tracking) for more fine-grained control